-The locals were surprised we were paying for a flight, rather than taking the 6-hour bus trip on an average road.
-They had apparently missed our memo from Google showing why flying is the better option.
+The locals were surprised we were paying for a flight rather than taking the 6-hour bus trip on an average road.
+They missed our Google memo showing why flying is the better option.

-We would then have two days free to explore the Royal Palace and the River Promenade by ourselves.
-Samith would return with Sakonour for our airport transfer in a couple of days time.
+We would then have two days free to explore the Royal Palace and the River Promenade.
+Samith would return with Sakonour for our airport transfer in a couple of days.

 The Killing Fields

-The EXO Travel team picked us up at 8.30am to take us to the Choeung Ek Genocidal Centre (The Killing Fields), the Russian Market and the infamous S-21 Prison.
-You can click here to read more about Phnom Penh.
+The EXO Travel team picked us up at 8.30 am to take us to the Choeung Ek Genocidal Centre (The Killing Fields), the Russian Market and the infamous S-21 Prison.

-The Tuoi Sleng Genocide Museum is also known as S-21 Prison is situated in the city of Phnom Penh.
+The Tuoi Sleng Genocide Museum is also known as the S-21 Prison in Phnom Penh.
 The former high school buildings became a prison under Khmer Rouge.
-Of the 14,000 people who passed through S-21 Prison, only 7 survived.
-This article gives a more in-depth background of S-21.
+Of the 14,000 people who passed through S-21 Prison, only seven survived.

-The Russian Market is situated on St 155 and opens early from 6am.
+The Russian Market is situated on St 155 and opens early from 6 am.
 We did venture inside to explore the various stalls and what was on offer.
 You will find plenty of souvenirs and labels at bargain prices.
 And if you are feeling a bit peckish, there are plenty of food stalls to entice you to eat.